Getting an appointment with Push Doctor couldn't be simpler.

 Grieving for someone or something you’ve lost is a natural process and there’s no quick fix for getting over it.

 It’s important to give yourself the time and space you need to get to grips with your feelings and come to terms with your loss.
-Intense grief can often be accompanied by other problems, such as trouble sleeping, a lack of appetite and a loss of energy.

 If you’re struggling with feelings of grief, one of the best things you can do is talk about your feelings, be it with a friend, family member, or a GP.